enoch-sit/proj01_chatbot_edu/week02/code06_project_demo/CHATBOT_API_EXPLORER_WORKSHOP.md

 2. Set system prompt: "You are a coding assistant.
 Provide clear, concise code examples."
 3. Ask for code examples and explanations

-**Scenario C: API Development**
+**Scenario C: Provider Testing**
-1. Use custom API mode
+1. Test both Hugging Face and Grok providers
-2. Test your own API endpoints
+2. Compare their different model capabilities
-3. Debug request/response format issues
+3. Analyze response characteristics and performance

 ---